 - a.
 Upon receiving notification of a harassment complaint, the Superintendent, or designee will authorize and supervise the investigation of the complaint and/or investigate the complaint (hereinafter referred to as the investigator) regardless of the alleged victim's willingness to cooperate.
 The investigator will be assigned by the Superintendent, or designee, based on the specific type of complaint. - b.
 The investigator will impartially, promptly, and thoroughly investigate the complaint.
 Failure to investigate and/or address claims of discrimination, harassment, and bullying will result in disciplinary action.
 The investigator will interview (1) the complainant; (2) the accused harasser; (3) individual identified as witnesses by the complainant or alleged harasser, and (4) any other persons the investigator has reason to believe may have relevant knowledge concerning the complaint. - c.
-There shall be no face to face confrontations between complainant and accused harasser(s). - d.
+There shall be no face-to-face confrontations between complainant and accused harasser(s). - d.
 The complaint and investigation will be kept confidential to the extent possible.
 Information will be shared only with individuals who need the information in order to investigate and address the complaint appropriately. - e.
-The investigator will review the factual information gathered through the investigation to determine whether the alleged conduct constitutes discrimination,

-- harassment, or bullying, giving consideration to all factual information, the totality of the circumstances, including the nature of the conduct, and the context in which the alleged incidents occurred. - f.
+The investigator will review the factual information gathered through the investigation to determine whether the alleged conduct constitutes discrimination, harassment, or bullying, giving consideration to all factual information, the totality of the circumstances, including the nature of the conduct, and the context in which the alleged incidents occurred. - f.
 The investigator will report to appropriate law enforcement if it appears that laws have been violated. - g.
 The Superintendent's designee and investigator shall jointly assess the need for interim measures of support for either party and, as necessary, shall implement appropriate measures in a timely manner and monitor the effectiveness of the measures during the pendency of the investigation.
-Interim measures that restrict the ability of either party to discuss the investigation ("gag orders") may not be used.
+Interim measures that restrict the ability of either party to discuss the investigation ("gag orders") may not be used. - h.
+If the investigator finds that discrimination or harassment occurred, the appropriate school official shall take or recommend steps to address the discrimination or harassment.
+The appropriate school official shall assign or recommend appropriate disciplinary consequences for the perpetrator and/or take or recommend other reasonable measures to eliminate the discrimination or harassment, rectify any wrongful impacts, and prevent its recurrence.